RohitMidha23/http-rohitmidha23.github.io/_posts/2019-01-07-Neural-Network-Decision-Boundary.md

 category: blog
 author: Rohit Midha
 ---

+<p style="font-size:12px;">Inspired by Jon Char's Publication.</p>
 # Objective

 In this post I will implement an example neural network using Keras and show you how the Neural Network learns over time.
 Keras is a framework for building ANNs that sits on top of either a Theano or TensorFlow backend.
-I like the way Keras works because I find it allows you to focus on the network structure, and you can get a model up and training very quickly.
+I really like Keras cause it's fairly simply to use and one can get a network up and running in no time.
 The [Keras Blog](https://blog.keras.io/) has some great examples of how to use the framework.

 ---